-Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a chronic, complex, neuroimmune disease that profoundly limits the health and productivity of patients and, like Long Covid, is often triggered by an infection.
+Myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) is a chronic, complex, neuroimmune disease that profoundly limits the health and productivity of patients and is often triggered by an infection.
 The main symptoms are extreme exhaustion (exacerbated by activity), cognitive dysfunction and unrefreshing sleep.
 Other symptoms may vary.

-Because it is not yet fully understood, there is no cure for ME/CFS, nor are there any FDA-approved drugs or treatments.
+Because post-infection diseases are not yet fully understood, there is no cure for ME/CFS or Long Covid, nor are there any FDA-approved drugs or treatments.
 However, there are interventions and symptom-reduction strategies that you can use to significantly improve patients’ quality of life.
-Providing compassionate and effective care for patients with ME/CFS can be challenging, like many other multisystemic chronic conditions.
+Providing compassionate and effective care for patients with ME/CFS and Long Covid can be challenging, like many other multisystemic chronic conditions.
 Patients and their providers must be partners with open lines of communication in order to effectively manage this illness.
-Below you will find education on ME/CFS based on current research:
+Below you will find education based on current research.

 In 2015, the National Academy of Medicine (NAM) — formerly called the Institute of Medicine (IOM) — published a report summarizing the evidence base and redefining the diagnostic criteria.
 Key findings of the report included:

 Michigan State Medical Society:

 Workwell Foundation + MedBridge courses for physical, occupational and speech therapists as well as nurses and other health care providers:

 Long COVID and Fatiguing Illness Recovery Program (Family Health Centers of San Diego, the ECHO Institute, University of Washington and University of Colorado